 - Safety – they don’t want to take on any risk at all.

 - Liquidity – they want to be able to access their money at short notice.

 A bank deposit with DBS is absolutely safe and you can get your money back whenever you need it.
 But the deposit will provide an interest rate of only 1.2% per year.
-An investment in Singapore Savings Bonds offers an interest rate of up to 3.01%.
+An investment in Singapore Savings Bonds offers an interest rate of between 2% and 3%.